 "Jeff," Annie sighs, feeling like it's pulled from the depth of her stomach, and she cradles her knees as she curls them into her chest.
 "We should talk."

 The score of the zipper on his suitcase cuts through the heavy pause.
 "I didn't think you wanted to talk."

-"That was," she starts loudly before her voice softens.
+"That was," she starts loudly before her voice softens and she studies her twining fingers.
 "I wasn't prepared for what you said to me."